dungxtd/whalestream/README.md

 # More than application

-What began as a Mac application has now evolved into a multi-platform desktop app that I am currently developing.
+What began as a personal project running on local machines and a command-line interface has now evolved into a multi-platform desktop app that I am currently developing.

 <p align="center">
   <img width="560" src="./src/img/home.png" />